Kohlrabi is ready for harvest 40 to 80 or more days after sowing depending on the variety.

 Know the variety and days to maturity of the variety you are growing.
 The tastiest kohlrabi is eaten young and tender.
 Kohlrabi that grows too large will become woody, tough, and bitter tasting.

-Kohlrabi looks like an above ground root, but it is an enlarged stem with leaves growing out of it.
-Kohlrabi has the flavor of tender cabbage heart.
+Kohlrabi looks like an above-ground root, but it is an enlarged stem with leaves growing out of it.
+Kohlrabi has the flavor of tender cabbage hearts.

 More tips at How to Grow Kohlrabi.